airbnb/synapse/lib/synapse/service_watcher/multi/resolver/README.md

 	     # return a single list of backends
 	  end

+	  def merged_config_for_generator
+	     # return a single hash for generator config
+	  end

 	  def healthy?
 	     # return whether or not the watchers are healthy
 	  end